-Young are naturally curious and passionate about learning.XExpert SourceBianca Solorzano, M.Ed.Infant Development & Montessori ConsultantExpert Interview.
+Young children are naturally curious and passionate about learning.XExpert SourceBianca Solorzano, M.Ed.Infant Development & Montessori ConsultantExpert Interview.
 1 November 2021.
 They are investigators by nature who want to learn about everything they see around them.
 When you support your children’s natural desire to explore the world in which they live, you are helping them develop a scientific mind.
 Encouraging your children to be curious about the natural world and asking them questions that foster that curiosity will allow them to develop an appreciation and love of all things science.

 StepsMethod 1Method 1 of 2:Encouraging Scientific Thinking

 1Let your child see your interest in science.
 Children like to mimic and mirror what their parents do.
 If they see you really interested in something science-related, they will also be interested.
-If you’re watching a science show, have them join you and explain what the show is talking about.XTrustworthy SourceZero to ThreeNonprofit organization dedicated to providing resources to ensure that all babies and toddlers have a healthy start to .Go to source
+If you’re watching a science show, have them join you and explain what the show is talking about.XTrustworthy SourceZero to ThreeNonprofit organization dedicated to providing resources to ensure that all babies and toddlers have a healthy start to life.Go to source

 2Follow their lead.XExpert SourceBianca Solorzano, M.Ed.Infant Development & Montessori ConsultantExpert Interview.
 1 November 2021.
 Don’t try to force a certain type of science on your child.
 If they’re particularly interested in nature or the weather, foster that curiosity.
 Provide them with more information specific to their interests.XTrustworthy SourceZero to ThreeNonprofit organization dedicated to providing resources to ensure that all babies and toddlers have a healthy start to life.Go to sourceIf your kid really likes bugs, go on a bug hunt and see how many different types you can find.If your child seems interested in how plants grow, set up a germinating activity so they can be involved in aiding the plant’s growth from seed to plant.XExpert SourceBianca Solorzano, M.Ed.Infant Development & Montessori ConsultantExpert Interview.
 1 November 2021.